AksharGajjar/CMPT370-Project-BankingStack-Documents/Milestone-1:-Requirements.md

 - Encryption to store and manage sensitive user credentials.
 - Ability to view the last 12 months of transaction activity for connected accounts.
 - Ability to connect to and manage PayPal account.
-- User should only have to log in to each of their bank accounts once using the application
+- Users should only have to log in to each of their bank accounts once using the application.
-- Transaction and balance data should update when the user logs in and allow on-demand refreshes afterward
+- Transaction and balance data should update when the user logs in and allow on-demand refreshes afterward.
-- APIs should be obfuscated from user
+- APIs should be obfuscated from the user.
-- Load time for pages must be less than 2 seconds
+- Load time for pages must be less than 2 seconds.
-- Program should run off of an executable
+- The program should run off of an executable.

 **Should Have Features**

-- Alert the user if overdraft has occurred
+- Alert the user if an overdraft has occurred.
 - Ability to track all user subscriptions.
-- Users can attach notes to transactions
+- Users can attach notes to transactions.
-- Provide a workspace for users to plan out financial strategies
+- Provide a workspace for users to plan out financial strategies.

 **Could Have Features**